-Understanding file systems
+The basics of file systems

 What is a file system?

 Any computer file is stored on a storage medium with a given capacity.
 In actual fact, each storage is linear space for reading or both reading and writing digital information.
 Each byte of information on it has its offset from the storage start known as an address and is referenced by this address.
 A storage can be presented as a grid with a set of numbered cells (each cell is a single byte).
-Any file saved to the storage gets its own cells.
+Any item saved to the storage gets its own cells.

 Generally, computer storages use the pair of a sector and in-sector offset to reference any byte of information on the storage.
 A sector is a group of bytes (usually 512 bytes), a minimum addressable unit of the physical storage.
-For example, byte 1040 on a hard disk will be referenced as a sector #3 and offset in sector 16 bytes ([sector]+[sector]+[16 bytes]).
+For example, byte 1040 on a hard disk drive will be referenced as a sector #3 and offset in sector 16 bytes ([sector]+[sector]+[16 bytes]).
 This scheme is applied to optimize storage addressing and to use a smaller number to refer to any portion of information located on the storage.

-To omit the second part of the address (in-sector offset), files are usually stored starting from the sector start and occupy whole sectors (e.g.: a 10-byte file occupies the whole sector, a 512-byte file also occupies the whole sector, at the same time, a 514-byte file occupies two entire sectors).
+To omit the second part of the address (in-sector offset), files are usually stored starting from the sector start and occupy whole sectors (e.g.: a 10-byte file occupies the whole sector, a 512-byte file also occupies the whole sector, at the same time, a 514-byte one occupies two entire sectors).

 Each file is stored in "unused" sectors and can be read later by its known position and size.
 However, how do we know which sectors are occupied and which are free?
 Where are the size, position and name of the file stored?
 This is exactly what the file system is responsible for.